 The receipt of fees for actual services provided in the co-management of patients with a licensed physician or with a professional corporation as defined by the Revised Code is permitted.

-Co-management schedule, guidelines and visits will be determined by consultation between the surgeon and referring optometrist.
+Co-management schedule, guidelines and visits will be determined by consultation between the licensed physician and referring optometrist.
 The patient will be advised of the schedule of return visits and any guidelines to be followed.

 The optometrist cannot accept payment from the referral entity, a licensed physician or a corporation, for pre-surgical visits or consultations.
 This helps to assure the neutrality of the consultation and any subsequent referral recommendations.